vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Response times

 <br>
-When you send your first message, it may take a minute to get your first response.
+When you send your first text message, it may take a few seconds to get your first response.
 But after that responses are much faster.

 Similarly when you submit an image or a pdf, the response time to the first message may take a while.
 But subsequent responses are faster.